History of Candace Parker in Timeline

 2009: Birth of Daughter Lailaa Nicole Williams

-In 2009, Candace Parker and Shelden Williams welcomed their daughter, Lailaa Nicole Williams.
+In 2009, Candace Parker and Shelden Williams welcomed their daughter, Lailaa Nicole Williams, into the world.

-In the fall of 2009, Candace Parker was invited to the USA Basketball Women's National Team training camp.
+In the fall of 2009, Candace Parker was invited to the USA Basketball Women's National Team training camp, a step towards selection for the 2010 FIBA World Championship and the 2012 Olympics.

 2010: Played for UMMC Ekaterinburg

-From 2010, Candace Parker played for UMMC Ekaterinburg of the Russian League during each WNBA off-season.
+From 2010 to 2015, Candace Parker played for UMMC Ekaterinburg of the Russian League during each WNBA off-season.

-In 2010, Parker played only 10 games and was sidelined for the rest of the season due to a shoulder injury.
+In 2010, Parker played only 10 games and was sidelined for the rest of the season due to a shoulder injury, also missing the playoffs.

 2011: Best Field Goal Percentage Since 2011

-During the 2020 season, Candace Parker posted a 51% field goal percentage, her best since 2011.
+During the 2020 WNBA season, Candace Parker posted a 51% field goal percentage, her best since 2011.

-In 2011, Parker suffered a torn meniscus in her right knee, causing her to miss the 2011 WNBA All-Star Game.
+In 2011, Parker sustained a torn meniscus in her right knee, causing her to miss the 2011 WNBA All-Star Game.

-In 2012, Candace Parker played for Team USA at the Summer Olympics, leading the team in rebounds and blocks and helping them win another gold medal, defeating France 86–50 in the gold medal game.
+In 2012, Candace Parker played for Team USA at the Summer Olympics, leading the team in rebounds and blocks, and helping them secure another gold medal by defeating France 86–50.

-In 2012, Parker re-signed with the Sparks and played the full season and helped her team to the Western Conference Finals.
+In 2012, Parker re-signed with the Sparks and helped the team reach the playoffs, but they lost in the Western Conference Finals to the Minnesota Lynx.

 July 27, 2013: WNBA All-Star MVP

-On July 27, 2013, Candace Parker played in her first All-Star game, scoring 23 points and grabbing 11 rebounds.
-She was named WNBA All-Star MVP following a comeback win for the West.
+On July 27, 2013, Candace Parker played in her first All-Star game, scoring 23 points and grabbing 11 rebounds, leading the West to a comeback victory.
+She was named the WNBA All-Star MVP for her performance.

 In 2013, Candace Parker and Shelden Williams purchased a 7,000-square-foot home in Encino, Los Angeles, for $3.56 million.

-In 2013, Candace Parker won the WNBA All-Star Game MVP Award.
+In 2013, Parker won a WNBA All-Star Game MVP Award and a WNBA Most Valuable Player Award.

-In January 2014, Williams Group Holdings abruptly announced they would relinquish their ownership of the Sparks, placing the team's future in Los Angeles in jeopardy.
+In January 2014, Williams Group Holdings abruptly announced they would relinquish their ownership of the Sparks, putting the Sparks future in Los Angeles in jeopardy.

 2015: Played for UMMC Ekaterinburg